hseager/you-are-merlin/README.md

 ### Tips

 - Finding a safezone will make your journey easier!
-- Try exploring and get stronger before facing the final boss
+- Try exploring to get stronger before facing the final boss
 - You don't have to type out the full action, a partial match will do

 ## To do